codestersunion/coding-exercises/mobile/map-locations/README.md

 There is some relic code for putting the locations into SwiftData with the hope of feeding the views from there, but I ran into some issues with threading.
 I felt that learning threading in Swift was beyond the scope of this exercise (what happened to Grand Central Dispatch?) so I stored them in memory.

 SwiftUI has many analogues with React and I designed in a way that is idiomatic to React, it may not be idiomatic Swift code.
 The styling system seems oddly cumbersome.
+Same goes for Jetpack Compose.

 The Android project desperately needs some animations to feel right, but there isn't anything quite as convenient as `withAnimation` and the basic animation framework doesn't play well with the map markers apparently.